LinwoodDev/Setonix/server/README.md

-# Quokka Server
+# Setonix Server

-This is the standalone server part of the Quokka game.
+This is the standalone server part of the Setonix game.
 Read more [here](../README.md).

 ## Use as a library